Vipth/Card-Game-Handler/README.md

-# Deck Handler for poker.
+# Deck Handler for card games.